vatpac-technology/sops/docs/aerodromes/classc/Nowra.md

 ## Airspace
-NWA ADC owns the Class C airspace in the NWA CTR (Extends to 7NM from the thresholds of Runway 01/19) from `SFC` to `A020`.
+NWA ADC owns the Class C airspace from `SFC` to `A015`, 5nm from the NW TACAN.
 This airspace is designed to facilitate Helicopter Traffic and Ciruit Traffic.

 ## Aerodrome